 Issues may arise when a visitor perceives activities, behaviors, or conditions that are not in alignment with their own suite of values.
 For instance, the experience of visitors who care about environmental protection is negatively affected when they observe the negative environmental impacts of recreation.
 A survey of 82 hikers conducted in Toronto, Canada, evaluated the most common recreation impacts and found that litter had the greatest negative effect on those hikers' overall experience on the trail (Lynn and Brown, 2003).
 Tree and plant damage and fire rings also had strong negative effects, while trail degradation (extension, widening and erosion) had moderate negative effects.
-Aside from visible damage, the perception or belief that a certain user group will cause more damage to the environmental damage from mountain bikes as part of the basis for their concerns or disapproval toward mountain bikes (Carothers et al., 2001; Rossi et al., 2014).
+Aside from visible damage, the perception or belief that a certain user group will cause more damage to the environment can create tension among users.
+For example, in some surveys non-cyclists cited the predicted environmental damage from mountain bikes as part of the basis for their concerns or disapproval toward mountain bikes (Carothers et al., 2001; Rossi et al., 2014).